gselvaraj24/BigDataSpark/_posts/2016-01-28-SparkCluster.md

 ## Revised sample project with more data

-Let's first check out a revised version of the sample project, and also the submodule with the new data (~50MB).
+Let's first check out a revised version of the sample project, and also the submodule with the new data (**Note:** around 50MB of data will be donwloaded).
 {% highlight bash %}
 git checkout cluster
 git submodule init